Lanayx/Oxpecker/src/Oxpecker/README.md

 ### Model validation

-Oxpecker diverges from the Giraffe's approach to model validation and embraces the traditional ASP.NET Core model validation based on `System.ComponentModel.DataAnnotations` attributes.
+Oxpecker diverges from the Giraffe's approach to model validation and embraces the traditional ASP.NET Core model validation based on `System.ComponentModel.DataAnnotations.Validator` ([link](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validator)).

 While you might still need to do complex validation inside your domain, the built-in DTO model validation is still useful for the API boundary.